Stay informed about the latest climate, energy and environmental justice news by email. Sign up for the ICN newsletter.

 Achieving the 1.5 degree target, scientists have concluded, "requires that net global CO2 emissions fall to zero by the middle of the century.
-Scenarios that achieve this would see coal phased out, renewable energy become the dominant source of electricity by 2050, and rapid cuts made to non-CO2 drivers of warming, including methane, black carbon and hydrofluorocarbons.
+Scenarios that achieve this would see coal phased out, renewable energy become the dominant source of electricity by 2050, and rapid cuts made to non-CO2 drivers of warming, including the powerful short-lived climate pollutants methane, black carbon and hydrofluorocarbons.
 Different pathways—including those that see warming temporarily overshoot 1.5 degrees Celsius and return later in the century—will have different implications for climate impacts, sustainable development and equity."

 Early Signs of the Changes Ahead

 There are many alarming signposts along the way.
 The vanishing of coral reefs is one—not quite as cataclysmic in a 1.5 degree world, but enough to "decrease resources and increase poverty levels across the world's tropical coastlines in the short term, highlighting the key issues of equity for the millions of people that depend on these valuable ecosystems."

 On the coast of Guyana, Suriname and French Guiana, one recent study found, 1.5 degrees warming rather than 2 degrees of warming would mean 40 percent fewer incidents of annual coral bleaching events until 2050.
 That would make a big difference for subsistence fishing, tourism, and coastal flood protection.

 In another example, at the 2 degree target, 781 million people would be exposed to one severe heat and drought event per year, while at the 1.5 degree target, the number would be 455 million—mostly in tropical and subtropical regions.

 There is some hope, the report says, of finding pathways that limit warming while sustaining development.

 But it questions whether the world has the political, institutional or moral spine to carry this off.